 We are always working towards the students being able to express themselves and encourage them to use a mixture of sounds, words, signs and symbols as appropriate.
 Each student has their own reading book which we try to read twice a week and ask questions to check that they’ve understood what they’re reading about.

 In Maths we have a wide range of abilities.
 We are working on developing each student’s strengths in handling numbers, especially in real-life situations.
-We will also focus on money in Sweet Treats and look at how we can sort simple data to give us information.
+We are focussing on money this term and have been operating our own Toy Soldiers factory.

 The morning routine is similar to last year to avoid any unnecessarily stressful changes.
 Each day will start with students organising their belongings and settling down to say hello to everyone in class.
 We use symbols on the whiteboard to go through our daily timetable and students will have time to adjust if the routine has changed.
 There is a diverse of needs in Group 5 and to support everyone’s learning throughout the lessons we offer practical activities as well as worksheets.
 We get stars for working hard in our class and if we get 5 stars we get a sticker.
 If we get 5 stickers in a week we win a prize in Assembly on Tuesday afternoons.
 That’s when we also celebrate our “Star of the week” award.

 As part of our 14-19 cohort, Group 5 is a class which will provide help/support for the students to prepare them for adulthood after Foxwood.
 We provide a regular structure and set of routines to ensure that our students feel safe and happy to come to school.